KittyGiraudel/site/_posts/2013-04-04-css-grid-layout.md

 ## Final words

-<blockquote class="pull-quote--right">I have been amazed by its efficiency.</blockquote>
+> I have been amazed by its efficiency.

 For having [played](http://codepen.io/HugoGiraudel/pen/2befd6d225b69912af8561f7cb020124) with the module for hours, I can tell it is quite promising.
 I have been amazed by its efficiency, and I even could try to mix it with CSS preprocessors: it rocks.
 The fact it's fully number-based makes it very easy to use in [loops](http://codepen.io/HugoGiraudel/pen/fb0e46cde228e5437993ba1305459a22), [mixins and functions](http://codepen.io/HugoGiraudel/pen/aCliz).